ushelp/EasyOPOA/doc/en/API-en.md

 	// Post mode parameters will be automatically converted to the request url parameter to send post
 	// Default value : post
 	"method": "post",
+	// Whether to change the browser address bar of hash, used to locate the action
+	// In support HTML5 browsers can be achieved based hash of forward and back
+	// If set to false, the action will not record clicks when loading content, the browser address bar will not change
+	// default: true
+	"pushHash" : true,
 	// Prevent the default event action .
 If the label does not trigger when clicked href A "prevent": true,
 	// Use actionMaps modify the default url specified hash corresponding to other values